-Appendix 2 - Summary of eligible categories in Arauco's April 2023 sustainability bond issuance
+Appendix 2 - Summary of eligible categories in Arauco's June 2023 sustainability bond issuance

-Eligible categories Description Sustainability objectives Potential impact reporting metrics listed in the framework Metrics reported for April 2023 issuance Amount allocated (USD millions) Sustainable land use and forest management Expenditures related to sustainable forest management plantations certified by FSC, CERTFOR (PEFC) or other similar certification, including the acquisition, planting and maintenance of seedlings up to harvest and the development of species hybrids to improve the productivity of plantations, and the development and/or promotion of programs for fire prevention or control, including implementation of local education and other shortand long-term fire prevention programs. - Natural resource conservation - Carbon sequestration - GHG emissions reduced/avoided - Increased GHG emission efficiency - Hectares of land afforested/revegetated - Reduced Emissions from Deforestation and Degradation (REDD) - Certified forest area: Hectares of land that have been planted or replanted - Certified third-party forest area: Hectares of wood suppliers' land that have been certified - 50.4 thousand acres of responsibly managed forests (certified forest area) \$218.9 Sustainable water management Expenditures related to sustainable water management, including the reduction of water consumption in industrial processes, conducting studies relating to the development and implementation of systems facilitating reuse of water in industrial processes and innovation in connection with the reuse of wastewater, and/or the development and installation of technologies and systems to improve the quality of treated water and effluent; the reduction of organic content; the development and implementation of plans for monitoring the quality of effluents and the quality of the waters of the receiving waters and their ecosystems. - Sustainable use of water - Cubic meters per tonne of water saved/reduced - Cubic meters per tonne of recycled water used - Cubic meters per tonne of water (provided/cleaned) - 4% of reduction in water consumption in the cellulose bussiness \$7.1 Pollution prevention and control Expenditures related to pollution prevention or control, including projects that reduce GHG emissions and other atmospheric emissions; projects to improve the treatment of liquid effluents and reduce atmospheric emissions; increased capacity to contain spills through operational controls and/or infrastructure works; rainwater control; projects to improve the management and disposal of industrial waste; plans for monitoring liquid effluents, atmospheric emissions (including sulfur gases), noise, air quality, water quality and ecosystems. - Pollution prevention and control - GHG emissions reduced/avoided - 55.6% and 30% non- hazardous waste revalorization rates in Chile and Argentina, respectively \$48.2 Affordable housing Expenditures related to the design, construction, development or promotion of affordable housing initiatives, including for the benefit of employees and/or members of the communities neighboring the company's operations. - Socioeconomic development Number of individuals that received housing Number of housing units constructed/preserved - 2,000+ individuals that received housing - 579 housing units constructed/preserved \$0.1 Access to essential services Expenditures related to community development and/or access to essential services, including investments in health programs and healthcare services; safety services; projects to expand access to drinking water, sanitation sewage treatment systems, transportation, waste management, development of green areas and coastal waterfront, economic development, education, job training, vocational services and sports programs, among others. - Socioeconomic development - Number/volume of loans provided to target group - Number of new businesses created in low income areas - Number of hours in education/training - Number of people who received education/training - Percentage of students placed in jobs after training - Number of people benefiting from local community development measures - 200,000+ people benefiting from local community development measures - 500+ people who received education/training \$7.3
+Eligible categories Description Sustainability objectives Potential impact reporting metrics listed in the framework Metrics reported for June 2023 issuance Amount allocated (Unidad de Fomento - UF) Sustainable land use and forest management Expenditures related to sustainable forest management plantations certified by internationally recognized forestry standards, including the acquisition, planting and maintenance of seedlings up to harvest and the development of species hybrids to improve the productivity of plantations, and the development and/or promotion of programs for fire prevention or control, including implementation of local education and other shortand long-term fire prevention programs. conservation - Carbon sequestration - GHG emissions reduced/avoided - Increased GHG emission efficiency - Hectares of land afforested/revegetated - Reduced Emissions from Deforestation and Degradation (REDD) - Certified forest area: Hectares of land that have been planted or replanted - Certified third-party forest area: Hectares of wood suppliers' land that have been certified - During 2022, 35 million of pine and eucalyptus planted under responsibly managed forests (certified forest area) During 2022, more than 150,000 native trees planted.
+5,042,038 Sustainable water management Expenditures related to sustainable water management, including the reduction of water consumption in industrial processes, conducting studies relating to the development and implementation of systems facilitating reuse of water in industrial processes and innovation in connection with the reuse of wastewater, and/or the development and installation of technologies and systems to improve the quality of treated water and effluent; the reduction of organic content; the development and implementation of plans for monitoring the quality of effluents and the quality of the waters of the receiving waters and their ecosystems. of water - Cubic meters per tonne of water saved/reduced - Cubic meters per tonne of recycled water used - Cubic meters per tonne of water (provided/cleaned) - Reduction of 40% in the use of chemical inputs in Piray mill. - Reuse of wastewater in Brazilian operations (424m3).
+145,517 Pollution prevention and control Expenditures related to pollution prevention or control, including projects that reduce GHG emissions and other atmospheric emissions; projects to improve the treatment of liquid effluents and reduce atmospheric emissions; increased capacity to contain spills through operational controls and/or infrastructure works; rainwater control; projects to improve the management and disposal of industrial waste; plans for monitoring liquid effluents, atmospheric emissions (including sulfur gases), noise, air quality, water quality and ecosystems. - Pollution prevention and control - GHG emissions reduced/avoided - As of 2022, there was an increase of, at least, 5% in the revalorization of non-hazardous waste compared to 2021. - 100% of capture and treatment of TRS gases in Arauco and Valdivia mills 269,913 Access to essential services Expenditures related to community development and/or access to essential services, including investments in health programs and healthcare services; safety services; projects to expand access to drinking water, sanitation sewage treatment systems, transportation, waste management, development of green areas and coastal waterfront, economic development, education, job training, vocational services and sports programs, among others. - Socioeconomic development Number/volume of loans provided to target group Number of new businesses created in low income areas Number of hours in education/training Number of people who received education/training Percentage of students placed in jobs after training Number of people benefiting from local community development measures Arauco, marking a 30% increase from 2021. - Drinking water 191,625